ljchuello/CloudFlare.Dns/README.md

 // We create a subdomain by specifying the short address Record record = await cloudFlareDnsClient.Record.Create("store", "8.8.8.8", false, RecordType.A, 60);
 ```

+## Wiki
+If you like the project and want to understand how it works in depth, you can visit the documentation in [the wiki](https://github.com/ljchuello/CloudFlare.Dns/wiki)

 ## Implemented functionality